microsoft/debug-adapter-protocol/specification.md

 provides additional information for the client to set up a corresponding progress and cancellation UI.

 The client is free to delay the showing of the UI in order to reduce flicker.
+This event should only be sent if the client has passed the value true for the 'supportsProgressReporting' capability of the 'initialize' request.

 ```typescript
 interface ProgressStartEvent extends Event {